Cohomological and geometric invariants of simple complexes of groups: Introduction

 \begin{theorem}[Theorem~\ref{thm:stab}] Let $G$ be a group and $\mF$ be a family of subgroups.
 Suppose that $X$ is a cocompact model for $\EFG$.
 Then

 Moreover, if $H^{n}_{\mF}(G; \mA_L) \neq 0$ for $n=\fcd G$ and $L\in \mF$, then there exists a cell stabiliser $H\leqslant L$ such that $H^{n}_{\mF}(G; \mA_H) \neq 0$. \end{theorem}

-Note that since there are finitely many conjugacy classes of stabilisers, this theorem reduces the computation of the Bredon cohomological dimension of a given group into a computation of finitely many cohomology groups.
-Theorem~\ref{intro:stab} together with \cite[Theorem~2.4]{DMP} gives us the following strengthening of \cite[Theorem~1.1]{DMP}.
+Note that, under the assumptions of the theorem, there are only finitely many conjugacy classes of stabilisers.
+Thus the theorem reduces the computation of the Bredon cohomological dimension of a given group into a computation of finitely many cohomology groups.
+Theorem~\ref{intro:stab} together with \cite[Theorem~2.4]{DMP} give us the following strengthening of \cite[Theorem~1.1]{DMP}.

 \begin{corollary}[Corollary~\ref{cor:support}] Let $X$ be a $G$-CW-complex that is a cocompact model for $\eg$.
 Then where $X_{\mathrm{sing}}^H \subseteq X^H$ consists of all points whose stabiliser strictly contains $H$. \end{corollary}